Maestro (character): Fictional character biography

 Acquiring Doctor Doom's time machine, the rebels opposing the Maestro bring the Professor Hulk forward from the past, hoping that he can defeat the Maestro.
 Although Hulk's ability to improvise allows him to score some effective blows against the Maestro, the Maestro's superior strength and experience, combined with his knowledge of the Hulk's strategies, allow him to easily dominate the Hulk and break his neck.
 Knowing Hulk will soon heal, he shows Hulk around the city, attempting to convince his younger self to side with him, but realizes that the Hulk is pretending to be more injured than he is with the intention of launching an attack.
 The Maestro is defeated when the Hulk lures him back into the rebel's base—the Maestro throwing Rick Jones into Wolverine's skeleton in the process— subsequently using Doom's time machine to send the Maestro back to the time and place that the Hulk was created: ground zero during the testing of the atomic Gamma Bomb.
 Appearing next to the bomb itself, Maestro is killed in the same moment that creates the Hulk.

-Hulk learns that the "homing sense" that has always allowed him to locate ground zero, his "birth" place, is actually attracted to the Maestro's spirit and remains.
+Hulk learns that the "homing sense" that has always allowed him to locate ground zero, his "birth" place, is actually attracted to the Maestro's spirit.
 The Maestro has been absorbing gamma radiation from the Hulk each time he returns to the site, gradually restoring himself.
-He emerges, initially in a weakened and emaciated form.
-The exhausted Maestro attempts to use the Destroyer against the Hulk, but he is driven out when the Hulk manages to transmit his soul into the Destroyer as well, exploiting the fact that the Maestro is still technically him, and forces the Maestro back into his body, which is last seen buried in a small rockslide.
+He emerges, initially in a weakened and emaciated form, but is retrieved by a group of Asgardian rock trolls.
+The exhausted Maestro attempts to use the Destroyer against the Hulk, the trolls having provided him with the armor as a weapon to compensate for his current weakness.
+He is driven out when the Hulk manages to transmit his soul into the Destroyer as well, exploiting the fact that the Maestro is still technically him, and forces the Maestro back into his still-weakened body, which is last seen buried in a small rockslide along with the trolls.

-When the Hulk was "upgraded"' to the persona of Doc Green (a version of the Hulk with access to Banner's intellect after being treated with Extremis following being shot in the head), he began to experience dream-like visions of the Maestro while hunting down and 'curing' all other gamma-based mutations, creating the possibility that Doc Green would eventually become his dark future self, starting with him contemplating growing a beard.
-However, Doc Green eventually recognized the potential dangers of the 'Maestro' aspects of his personality when he realized that part of him enjoyed eliminating his 'rivals', deciding to accept the eventual loss of his intellect as Extremis wore off rather than risk that persona emerging.
-He leaves the last injection of the cure with She-Hulk, who is the only gamma mutation whose life he felt had been legitimately enhanced by her condition.
-He instructs her to use it on him if he goes too far.
+After Banner is shot in the head, the subsequent attempt to treat the brain damage with Extremis creates the persona of Doc Green, a version of the Hulk with Banner's intelligence.
+Green sets out to hunt down and 'cure' other gamma mutates, but in the process he begins to experience dream-like visions of the Maestro, creating the possibility that Green would eventually become his dark future self, starting with him contemplating growing a beard.
+However, Green recognizes the potential dangers of the 'Maestro' aspects of his personality when he realizes that part of him enjoyed eliminating his 'rivals', deciding to accept the eventual loss of his intellect as Extremis wore off rather than risk that persona emerging.
+He leaves the cure with She-Hulk and instructs her to use it on him if he goes too far.